laiyii/D-peptide-binder-design/README.md

 $DPEP/docking/HelixScaffoldDocking/batch_info_example
 ```

-The input scaffold file and output file is separated by spaces.
+The input scaffold file and output file are separated by spaces.

 ### Loop modeling with CCD
 The following adjustments need to be made to the output structure.